 b) The municipality pays certain health, dental, travel and life insurance benefits on behalf of its retired members to the age of 70.
-The municipality recognizes these post-employment costs in the period in which the employees rendered the services.
+The municipality recognizes these postemployment costs in the period in which the employees rendered the services.
 The assumptions used reflect management's best estimates.
 The post-employment benefit liability was determined using a discount rate of 3.25%.
 For future salaries, a 2.75% annual rate of increase was used for 2021 and forward.
-For dental and travel premiums, a 3.75% annual rate of increase was used for 2021 and decreasing .33% until 2027 where 3.75% was used thereafter.
+For dental and travel premiums, a 3.75% annual rate of increase was assumed for 2020 and forward.
+For health care premiums, a 5.75% increase was used for 2021 and decreasing .33% until 2027 where 3.75% was used thereafter.